 The J.O.
 McClurkan Scholarship

 The J.O.
-McClurkan Scholarship is a full-tuition scholarship for the best of the best, students who exemplify high academic success, leadership and service.
+McClurkan Scholarship is a full-tuition scholarship for the best of the best, incoming freshmen who exemplify high academic success, leadership and service.
 Recipients of this award have demonstrated hard work through their high school careers and have touched the lives of others in areas like community service, leadership, extracurricular activities and more.
 They exhibit the desire to make an impact on their communities and pursue their passions in higher education.

 How to Qualify and Apply

-To apply for the J. O. McClurkan Scholarship, students must have a 28 or higher on the ACT (1300+ SAT) and a 3.5 or higher GPA (unweighted).
+To apply for the J. O. McClurkan Scholarship, incoming freshmen must have a 28 or higher on the ACT (1300+ SAT) and a 3.5 or higher GPA (unweighted).
 ACT Superscores and SAT Score Choices will be accepted for this scholarship.
 Students must apply to the University and submit the McClurkan scholarship application, their transcript and test scores.
 Top applicants are then invited to interview at McClurkan Day in the spring.

-The deadline to apply for the McClurkan scholarship is Thursday, February 15, 2024.
+The deadline to apply for the McClurkan scholarship is Friday, February 20, 2026.

 McClurkan Day